-I’ve finally reached over six years since I stepped foot in London for the first time, and what a journey it has been!
+I’ve finally reached over six years since I stepped foot in London as a study abroad student in London for the first time, and what a journey it has been!

 Fly Budget Airlines

 Budget airlines are totally a thing these days, and you will absolutely get from one point to the other – just not in luxurious style.

 Consider airlines that offer “tiers” of economy class and allow you to forgo certain things (baggage, seat choosing, even food) to ensure that you keep the costs down.
 One of these that is incredibly popular is Norwegian Airlines.

 And also be open to flying airlines you may not have heard of before.

 I feel like most people have a goal of finding the cheapest flight tickets and then simultaneously have their favorite airline that they always fly no matter what.

 If you’re more flexible on who you fly with, you’ll be able to find cheaper flights easier.

 One of my favorite budget airlines for transatlantic flights is Norwegian.